palveeen22/test-verihubs-webcam/README.md

 Before you begin, ensure you have met the following requirements:

 - Node.js and npm installed on your local.

+### Features
+- webcam and capture
+- save and copy capture
+- invert effect

 ## Installation